Template · Template · Template

-D2L is the College’s Course Management System which includes a gradebook function allowing students access to their grades in order to receive timely and meaningful feedback on their progress in the course at any time.
+Students will have access to their grades through D2L in order to receive feedback on their progress in the course at any time.
 These grades will align with the Evaluation Criteria listed in this syllabus.
-D2L is accessed through the MyLCC page.

 The grading scale used in this course is as follows:

 Extra credit may be available in this course.
 This information is provided by the section instructor.